Information for Contributors

 Why Use These Templates?

 Our templates assist authors in effectively structuring their chapters.
-They cover essential information, including formatting, style, cross-references, and permissions for reusing previously published materials, all while avoiding redundancy.
-All templates are provided at the bottom of this page.
+They cover essential information, including formatting, style, cross-references, and permissions for reusing previously published BMSAB materials, all while avoiding redundancy.
+There are three templates provided for different types of chapters.
 Please consider the templates as guides and delete sections that are not relevant to your taxon or add sections to include important information.

 What Do the Templates Include?